manimanis/space_invaders/README.md

 This is a pygame replicated by one of my students **Mohamed Amine Msallem**, 2TI class in the scholar year 2020/2021, as a reinforcement exercise to the **Python** language syntax.

+This is a link to the game try in Youtube [Vidéo](https://youtu.be/T9ULT7gQcJY)

 ## How to test

 Make sure to pip install the pygame library into your pc first.